csswizardry/csswizardry.github.com/_posts/2014-07-07-a-new-focus-a-new-site.md

 something small and focused from scratch than it would have been—at the time—to redesign the whole site.
 That micro site has served me very well, and grew into a product in its own right.
-There are currently [184 commits](https://github.com/csswizardry/work) against that single page website.
+There are currently [184 commits](https://github.com/csswizardry/work) against that one, single-page website alone!

 A problem still exited, though: the majority of people hitting this site won’t land on the <i>work</i> micro-site at all, and the rest of CSS Wizardry was